 Started losing hope.

-Tell me you never leave.
+Tell me you're never leaving.

 Cause you're the first thing.

-I know I can believe me.
+I know I can't believe it.

-Your holy holy holy holy I'm high on loving you.
+I'm high on loving you.

-Holy, holy, holy I'm high on loving you.
+I'm high on loving you.

-High loving you.
+High on loving you.

-You're the river bank where I was baptized.
+You're the riverbank where I was baptized.

-Let me lay it down.
+Let me lay it down, give me to you.

-Get you singing, babe.
+Get you singing, babes.

 Hallelujah.

-We'll be touching ever.
+We'll be touching, we'll be touching heaven.

-I know I can't believe you.
+Cause you're the first thing I know I can't believe in.

 I'm loving you.

-Like car in my bang.
+Like fire in my veins.

-You're my tea.
+You're my ecstasy.

-Uh makes you feel good on a Friday, 800-941.
+Makes you feel good on a Friday, 800-941.

 Let's get to our busy phones.

-We'll say hi to Tracy, Liberal, North Korea wants to talk about that from Katie, Texas.
+Wants to talk about that from Katie, Texas.

 What's up there, Tracy?